tchiotludo/akhq/README.md

 3 defaults group are available :
 - `admin` with all right
-- `reader` with only read acces on all KafkaHQ
+- `reader` with only read acces on all AkHQ
 - `no-roles` without any roles, that force user to login

 ##### Basic Auth
-* `kafkahq.security.basic-auth`: List user & password with affected roles
+* `akhq.security.basic-auth`: List user & password with affected roles
   * `actual-username`: Login of the current user as a yaml key (may be anything email, login, ...)
     * `password`: Password in sha256, can be converted with command `echo -n "password" | sha256sum`
     * `groups`: Groups for current user